bsponny/SipNChip/README.md

 ## Build instructions

-Install Python to your computer, then install Django if you have not done so already.
+Install Python to your computer, then install Django and other dependent modules if you have not done so already.
 `bash $ python -m pip install Django`
+`bash $ python -m pip install django-crispy-forms`

 Clone the project from GitHub to your local repository.
 `bash $ git clone https://github.com/bsponny/SipNChip.git <your-repository>`

 Open a command line such as Bash, then navigate to the `SipNChip` directory.
-`bash $ cd <your-repository>/SipNChip
+`bash $ cd <your-repository>/SipNChip`

 Apply all migrations to the project, then create a superuser.
 `bash $ python manage.py migrate`
 `bash $ python manage.py createsuperuser`

 Run the server, then launch the app from localhost:8000 in your web browser.
 `bash $ python manage.py runserver`